dokumentacion/planaria/api.md

 #### delete

-Delete all items that match certain MongoDB filter
+Delete all items that match certain MongoDB filter.

 This is especially handy inside `onrestart`, where you can use it to clean up any dangling documents since the last shutdown.

 ```
 let res = await m.state.delete({